Call to order: 01352 757777

 Horse feeding in winter

-Young horses require 11% protein in the total diet so it is common to see them looking leggy and poorly muscled as yearlings and two-year-olds where attention has not been paid to what the protein level in the hay or haylage they are fed is.
-Protein will literally build a robust adult, so skimping on testing to check levels is very false economy.
+Young horses require 11% protein in the total diet, so it is common to see them looking leggy and poorly muscled as yearlings and two-year-olds, where attention has not been paid to what the protein level in the hay or haylage they are fed is.
+Protein will literally build a robust adult, so skimping on testing to check levels is a false economy.

 How do minerals and vitamins affect winter horse feeding?